Public Health, MPH

 - Sexual & Reproductive Health

-- Students can select to complete a thesis or applied practicum
+- Students may choose to complete either a thesis or an applied practicum experience.

 The MPH faculty is comprised of researchers and practitioners with a wide array of experience.
-This includes working within large public health agencies (e.g. county and state health departments, community-based organizations), administering grant-funded public health projects, and the like.
+This includes professors from several different disciplines and departments within the OSU system, as well as those working within large public health agencies (e.g. county and state health departments, community-based organizations), and those administering grant-funded public health projects.
 This experience is brought into the classroom where our faculty expertise and scholarly work across a variety of areas.

-For example, Dr. Hubach’s research at the Center for Health Sciences evaluates methods to advance the HIV care continuum within rural communities.
-Dr. Jared Taylor’s research interests at the College of Veterinary Medicine are in population medicine/herd health and the interaction of veterinary medicine and public health.
+For example, Dr. Jared Taylor’s research interests at the College of Veterinary Medicine are in population medicine/herd health and the interaction of veterinary medicine and public health.
 Together, our faculty and student partner with local community-based organizations, government, and tribal communities to advance the health of Oklahomans and beyond.